 Even though SPARQL per se is not sensitive to the order of triple patterns, the Solr GraphDB Connector expects to receive certain predicates before others so that queries can be executed properly.
 In particular, predicates that specify the query or query options need to come before any predicates that fetch results.

 The diagram in Overview of connector predicates provides a quick overview of the predicates.

-GraphDB prior to 6.2 shipped with version 3.x of the Solr GraphDB Connector that had different options and slightly different behaviour and internals.
+GraphDB prior to 6.2 shipped with a version of the Solr GraphDB Connector that had different options and slightly different behaviour and internals.
 Unfortunately, it is not possible to migrate existing connector instances automatically.
 To prevent any data loss, the Solr GraphDB Connector will not initialise, if it detects an existing connector in the old format.
 The recommended way to migrate your existing instances is:

 You might also need to change your queries to reflect any changes in field names or extra fields.

 Prior to 6.2, a single field in the config could produce up to three individual fields on the Solr side, based on the field options.
 For example, for the field "firstName":

 The current version always produces a single Solr field per field definition in the configuration.
 This means that you have to create all appropriate fields based on your needs.
 See more under List of creation parameters.